 Serial killers have always been a macabre form of titillation, but it feels like they’re having an especially big moment right now.
 Mindhunter introduced us to the people who first coined the term.
 TNT’s upcoming The Alienist will put a period piece twist on serial killing.
 And, American Horror Story has been trafficking in the topic for years.
 Now, Ryan Murphy and Brad Falchuk’s other FX brainchild, The Assassination of Gianni Versace: American Crime Story, will tell TV’s latest serial killer tale from an entirely different perspective.
-While watching Versace, premiering January 17, be prepared to ask yourself, “Am I sympathizing with a mass murderer?”
+While watching Versace, premiering in the UK on BBC TWO at 9pm on Wednesday 28th February, be prepared to ask yourself, “Am I sympathising with a mass murderer?”

 Where ACS’s premiere season, The People v.
 O. J. Simpson, took great pains to investigate the lives of the lawyers behind the “Trial Of the (20th) Century,” Versace isn’t nearly as preoccupied with the lives of the people who make up the justice system.
 You’ll see the police officer hot on the trail of Versace’s villain, serial killer Andrew Cunanan (Darren Criss at his most frightening), but you shouldn’t expect to check in with their kids every week.
 Or, for that matter, even remember if these cops have kids.